elmauro/property-app/README.md

 ## Introduction

 This Application helps to create order information for businesses.
-It makes it easier to create an order with products.
+It makes it easier to work with properties.

 ## Basic Requirements